selsa-inube/inubekit/src/components/Text/README.md

 1. `"primary" | "success" | "warning" | "danger" | "help" | "dark" | "gray" | "light"`
 2. **default: "dark"**

-Each option has a default color value implemented and exported from `@inubekit/foundations` to be used inside the styles of the component.
+Each option has a default color value implemented and exported from `Foundations` component to be used inside the styles of the component.
 Check the [personalization](#personalization) section to see how to change these defaults.

 ### as (optional)